rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 the expected manner.
 The bodies of test functions typically perform these three
 actions:

-1. Set up any needed data or state
+1. Set up any needed data or state.
-2. Run the code we want to test
+2. Run the code you want to test.
-3. Assert the results are what we expect
+3. Assert the results are what you expect.

 Let’s look at the features Rust provides specifically for writing tests that take these actions, which include the `test` attribute, a few macros, and the